isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 and it is obviously *not* reflexive.
 Why obviously?
 Because reflexivity would require that `x ≢ x` for any `x`, which is exactly the opposite of what we're trying to encode here.
-Interestingly, however, we can prove that `_≢_` isn't reflexive, but showing that if there were such a `refl : x ≢ x` construction, it would lead to contradiction.
+Interestingly, however, we can prove that `type:_≢_` isn't reflexive, but showing that if there were such a `refl : x ≢ x` construction, it would lead to contradiction.

 Let's show this in a few steps.
-First, we will define a type `Reflexive` which will state the reflexivity property.
+First, we will define a type `type:Reflexive` which will state the reflexivity property.
 This isn't strictly necessary, but it lessens the cognitive burden later down the line: